-When grab and composite samples were further compared, $\log_e RNase P$ concentrations were different for the samples (p = 0.007), whereas for $\log_e PMMoV$ and CrAssphage concentrations, no differences were observed (p = 0.258 and p = 0.195, respectively).
+When grab and composite samples were further compared, \log_e RNase P concentrations were different for the samples (P = 0.007), whereas for \log_e PMMoV and CrAssphage concentrations, no differences were observed (P = 0.258 and P = 0.195, respectively).
 This could indicate in a study design with composite samples as the field protocol priority intent and in the limited case of grab samples collected in the morning hours, PMMoV and CrAssphage may be combined in the data set.

-Combined and non-combined systems.
+Combined and non-combined systems

-Our investigation would be considered to have been conducted in the dry season, the maximum 24 h rainfall at a study site was 1.95 inches on 9/3/2020.
-There was no significant difference between areas with combined sewers (where high rainfall events may have caused dilution of fecal indicators from domestic sewage) or separated sewer systems for loge RNase P copies/ml (p = 0.846) or log_e CrAssphage copies/ml (p = 0.051), but differences were seen for \log{e} PMMoV copies/ml (p < 0.001) (Supplement Table C4).
+Our investigation would be considered to have been conducted in the dry season, the maximum 24 hour rainfall at a study site was 1.95 inches on 9 March 2020.
+There was no significant difference between areas with combined sewers (where high rainfall events may have caused dilution of fecal indicators from domestic sewage) or separated sewer systems for \log_e RNase P copies/ml (P = 0.846) or \log_e CrAssphage copies/ml (P = 0.051), but differences were seen for \log_e PMMoV copies/ml (P < 0.001) (Supplement Table C4).
 Our results indicate that PMMoV varies with the addition of stormwater to the sewer system, whereas no effect was found for RNase P or CrAssphage.
 The explanation of PMMoV variability with stormwater input but not of the other fecal indicators needs further investigation, and possibly across a wider regional scale.
 Any change in composition in water could impact measurements of different types of viruses depending on how viruses interact with their physical or chemical environment.
-When the combined or separated system concentrations of the targets were further normalized by flow rate, differences were found for RNase P, PMMoV, and CrAssphage (p < 0.001); however, when alternatively normalized by site-specific 24 h rainfall amounts, there was no difference in RNase P (p = 0.575), PMMoV (p = 0.122), or CrAssphage (p = 0.448).
-In addition, when the fecal indicators were normalized by a combined rainfall and flow normalization factor, the differences were significant (p < 0.001).
-These results indicate that flow correction for fecal indicators may matter more than a rainfall correction, or a combined rainfall and flow correction, when working with a complex-sewer-system scale including both combined and separated network pipes.